 Implementing Extended Producer Responsibility policies have been increasingly more popular in many European countries and several US states as a solution for plastic pollution.
 An EPR legislates the responsibility and costs of disposing packaging materials and waste lies with the producers and manufacturers that made them, and not consumers.

 Under an EPR, companies will be charged for collecting and recycling cardboard boxes, plastic containers, and other packaging materials, as well as the disposal of any non-recyclable packaging materials.
-As it is more expensive to collect and recycle their own plastic products, companies are incentivised to produce less plastic packaging, as well as establish a new market for recycled goods.
+As it is more expensive to collect and recycle their own plastic products, companies are incentivised to produce less plastic packaging and establish a new market for recycled goods.

 According to the Environmental Protection Agency, 82.2 million tons of containers and packaging were discarded in the US in 2018, which has been exacerbated since China suspended their purchase of recyclables in the same year.
 Furthermore, 20 companies produce more than half of global plastic waste, according to a 2020 report.
 The study reveals that 130 million tonnes of single-use plastics were thrown away in 2019, with oil and gas ExxonMobil contributing 5.9 million tonnes.
 The largest chemicals company in the world, US-based Dow and China’s oil and gas enterprise, Sinopec, have both topped the list of plastic polluters.